NamTran99/NewSwiftMail/docs/RELEASING.md

 When the team decides the `main` branch is stable enough and it's time to release a new stable version, create a new maintenance branch (off `main`) using the desired version number with the last two digits dropped followed by `-MAINT`.
-Example: `6.8-MAINT` when the first stable release is K-9 Mail 6.800.
+Example: `6.8-MAINT` when the first stable release is Easy Mail 6.800.

 Ideally the first stable release contains no code changes when compared to the last beta version built from `main`.
 That way the new release won't contain any changes that weren't exposed to user testing in a beta version before.